 With a physical space that already reaches 134,500 m2, the University welcomes nearly 7,000 students today.

 Old factories converted in educational facilities

 The university, in terms of education, is divided into faculties, which embrace the areas of knowledge which, by nature, belong to each one of them.
 So UBI comprises five faculties: Faculty of Science, Faculty of Engineering, Faculty of Social Sciences and Humanities, Faculty of Arts and Letters and Faculty of Health Sciences.
 You will find below a brief description of the engineering faculty, stating the main programs they offer.
-The structure of the programs at the University follow a three (years of graduation), two (years of Masters) and three (years of doctorate) scheme, with some exceptions of five years of graduation, including an integrated Masters.
+The structure of the programs at the University follows a three (years of graduation), two (years of Masters) and three (years of doctorate) scheme, with some exceptions of five years of graduation, including integrated Masters.
 UBI has been recognized for excellence in implementing the diploma supplement with the award of the DS Label by the European Commission.